zer0def/nginxinc-kubernetes-ingress/docs/content/usage-reporting.md

 In addition to the software requirements, you will need:

 - Access to an NGINX Management Suite username and password for basic authentication.
 You will need the URL of your NGINX Management Suite system, and a username and password for Usage Reporting.
 The Usage Reporting user account must have access to the `/api/platform/v1/k8s-usage` endpoint.
-- Access to the Kubernetes cluster where the NGINX Ingress Controller is deployed, with the ability to deploy a Kubernetes Deployment and a Kubernetes Secret.
+- Access to the Kubernetes cluster where NGINX Ingress Controller is deployed, with the ability to deploy a Kubernetes Deployment and a Kubernetes Secret.
 - Access to public internet to pull the Usage Reporting image.
 This image is hosted in the NGINX container registry at `docker-registry.nginx.com/cluster-connector`.
 You can pull the image and push it to a private container registry for deployment.

 [//]: # ( TODO: Update the image and tag after publish)